Smoothing discrete Morse theory: Main results

 \begin{theorem} If a topological manifold has a PL triangulation $M$ on which some discrete Morse function has $c_i$ critical $i$-faces, then for some $r$ the complex $\sd^r M$ has a PL handle decomposition with $c_i$ $i$-handles. \end{theorem}

 The proof of Theorem \ref{thm:dmttopl}, which reflects joint work with Adiprasito, relies on three results in PL topology.
 Two of them are very old and due to Whitehead (Lemma \ref{lem:RegNeigh} and Theorem \ref{thm:WTHM}); the other is very recent (Theorem \ref{thm:subdivision}).

-Aside from these tools, the proof is inspired by the 2009 paper by Jer\u{s}e and Mramor-Kosta \cite{JerseMramorKosta}, which shows how to divide a triangulation (PL or not) into ``descending regions''.
-These regions may be lower-dimensional, but there is a standard trick to fix this, namely, one can thicken them by passing to a regular neighborhood.
-Formally, let us denote by $\sd^m C$ the $m$-th iterated barycentric subdivision of a complex $C$, recursively defined as $\sd^m C \, = \, \sd ( \sd^{m-1} C )$.
-If $D$ is a subcomplex of a manifold $M$, the \emph{$m$-th derived neighborhood of $D$ in $M$}, usually denoted by $N^m(C,M)$, is the subcomplex of $\sd^m (M)$ formed by the cells whose closure intersects $\sd^m (D)\subset \sd^m (M)$.
+Aside from these tools, the proof is inspired by the 2009 paper by Jer\u{s}e and Mramor-Kosta \cite{JerseMramorKosta}, which shows how to divide a (PL or non-PL) triangulation into ``descending regions''.
+These regions may be lower-dimensional, but there is a standard trick to fix this, namely, one can thicken them by passing to regular neighborhoods, as we will now explain.
+If $D$ is a subcomplex of a manifold $M$, the \emph{$m$-th derived neighborhood of $D$ in $M$}, usually denoted by $N^m(D,M)$, is the subcomplex of $\sd^m (M)$ formed by the cells whose closure intersects $|D|$.
+For any $m \ge 2$, the underlying spaces of $N^m(D,M)$, is called in the literature \emph{a regular neighborhood} of $D$ in $M$.
+The regular neighborhood of any subcomplex collapses onto it after appropriate subdivision: